 Abuse can come in several forms.
 Extreme situations involving nursing home abuse can result in irreversible damage, and long-term exposure to abuse can significantly harm a person’s mental state.
 Recognizing the typical characteristics of the different types and the consequences can help you identify if your loved one is being abused and how.
 After reporting an instance of abuse, you should consider contacting an Illinois nursing home abuse attorney who can help you determine the next best course of action.

 According to the NCEA, several types of abuse involve the elderly, which include:

 Physical abuse occurs when a staff member uses some physical force on an older adult that causes or can be expected to cause bodily harm, physical pain, or ongoing impairment.
 Typical actions deemed physical abuse include shoving, pushing, slapping, shaking, burning, kicking, and striking.
 Physical abuse also occurs if a resident is force-fed, confined with bodily restraints, or is given improper medications.

 If your loved one is physically abused, you may notice unexplained injuries, bruising, broken bones, or welts.
-They may act differently around individual staff members and may seem to be in pain.
+In addition, they may act differently around individual staff members and may seem to be in pain.
 Other signs of this type of mistreatment include internal bleeding, evidence of being given too much or too little medication, broken eyeglasses, sprains, dislocations, or open wounds.

-Warning signs of a pressure ulcer included unusual changes in skin color or texture, swelling, temperature differences in different areas on the body, and draining.
+Warning signs of a pressure ulcer included unusual skin color or texture changes, swelling, temperature differences in different areas of the body, and draining.
 Bedsores most commonly occur on the backs of limbs, tailbone or buttocks, and shoulder blades or spine.

 Also referred to as emotional abuse, this occurs when a resident experiences pain or distress by verbal or nonverbal means.
-This may include acts like engaging in verbal assaults, humiliation, threats, intimidations, harassment, or isolation.
+This may include engaging in verbal assaults, humiliation, threats, intimidations, harassment, or isolation.
 Isolation is often the most dangerous because the resident may be unable to communicate to others what they are going through.

 A senior who is experiencing psychological mistreatment may exhibit the following signs and symptoms: